slatedocs/slate/README.md

  - Now that Slate is all set up your machine, you'll probably want to learn more about SlateMarkDown (https://github.com/tripit/slate/wiki/Markdown-Syntax)

  **Publish Docs**
- - push changes to MASTER branch
+ - push changes to slate MASTER branch
+ - they will build automatically on the old CI machine - https://ci.bboxx.co.uk/job/SMART-Solar-Documentation/
+ - they will fail to be published on docs.smart.bboxx.co.uk as the CI machine no longer has access to it.
+DevOps need to fix this
- - view newly published docs at http://docs.smart.bboxx.co.uk
+ - when publication has been fixed, view newly published docs at http://docs.smart.bboxx.co.uk